gijs-pennings/ai-snakes-2021/README.md

 # AI Snakes 2021: NegaSnake

-This repository contains the [source code](src/negasnake) of NegaSnake, the bot I developed in association with [Serpentine](https://serpentine.ai) for [AI Snakes 2021](https://agrishchenko.wixsite.com/aisnakes2021).
-It finished 1st, with a win rate of 87%. 🎉
+This repository contains the source code of [NegaSnake](src/negasnake), the bot I developed in association with [Serpentine](https://serpentine.ai) for [AI Snakes 2021](https://agrishchenko.wixsite.com/aisnakes2021).
+A detailed [log](results2021.txt) of the final competition is also included.
+Here, NegaSnake is named "Serpentine".
+It finished 1st, with a win rate of 87% 🎉

 For setting up your workspace, refer to the [original instructions](src/snakes/README.md).